openshift/enhancements/enhancements/storage/csi-driver-install.md

 4. While the operator is installed in a user provider namespace, the CSI driver should be installed in a namespace pre-defined(for example - `openshift-csi-ebs-driver`) in the operator.
 3. EBS CSI driver is installed and it creates relevant storageclass that user can use to provision CSI EBS volumes.

 When a CSI driver operator is in technical preview, we expect that the operator will be available from a `beta` channel.
-Moving to a `stable` channel once a driver reaches GA will require Openshift admin to manually change subscribed channel from beta to stable.
+Moving to a `stable` channel once a driver reaches GA will require OpenShift admin to manually change subscribed channel from beta to stable.
 At this point we expect that, operator in GA state will simply **adopt** the resources(CRs) created by beta version of the operator.

 #### Uninstallation of optional CSI driver operator.